 While the idea of using a general-purpose LLM for invoice processing is appealing, several critical limitations make it a high-risk choice for professional finance workflows.
 These models are not purpose-built for the precision and reliability that accounting requires.

 A primary concern is the lack of guaranteed accuracy and consistency.
-General models like OpenAI GPT-4 can "hallucinate" or misinterpret data, inventing figures or transposing numbers, which can lead to critical errors in your financial records.
+General models like OpenAI GPT-4 can "hallucinate" or misinterpret data, inventing figures or transposing numbers, which can lead to critical errors in your financial records — and the real-world error rates across OCR and AI tiers are wider than most teams assume.
 When you process a high volume of documents, you need repeatable, predictable results.
 An LLM might extract data correctly from one invoice but fail on the next, nearly identical one, making it an unreliable tool for any systematic process.

 Another significant drawback is the lack of structured output.
 An LLM might return a date as "Dec 25, 2024" in one instance and "2024-12-25" in another.
 This inconsistency means your team must spend additional time on manual data cleaning and standardization before the information can be imported into accounting software.
 This extra step negates much of the potential time savings.

-Perhaps the most serious risk involves Data Privacy and security.
+Perhaps the most serious risk involves data privacy and security.
 When you use a public AI tool, you are often pasting sensitive financial information from your invoices directly into a third-party platform.
 The terms of service for many general LLMs state that they may use your input data for model training.
-This practice is a major compliance and privacy risk for any business considering chatgpt invoice extraction for confidential documents.
-This is why it is essential to use a service built on a foundation of data security.
-You can discover our AI-powered invoice data extraction software, where the business model is software provision, not data monetization.
-Your data is never used for AI training, and all uploaded source documents are automatically and permanently deleted from our systems 48 hours after processing is complete.
+This practice is a major compliance and privacy risk for any business using a general-purpose LLM for invoice extraction of confidential documents.
+With a platform like Invoice Data Extraction, the business model is software provision, not data monetization.
+Your data is never used for AI training, and all uploaded source documents are automatically deleted from our systems within 24 hours of processing.

-Ultimately, these limitations in accuracy, output structure, and data security make general-purpose LLMs an inefficient and high-risk choice for any serious AP workflow.
-While impressive, they are not the right tool for a job that demands precision, which leads to a direct comparison with more robust, specialized solutions.
+These limitations in accuracy, output structure, and data security make general-purpose LLMs an inefficient and high-risk choice for any serious AP workflow.
+While impressive, they are not the right tool for a job that demands precision — which is why many AP teams discover purpose-built AI invoice data extraction software that addresses these gaps directly, and why a direct comparison with such solutions is useful.

 LLMs vs. Specialized Tools: A Head-to-Head Comparison